yousty/pg_eventstore/README.md

 If necessary - adjust your `pg_hba.conf` to allow `pg_eventstore` user to connect to your PostgreSQL server.

-Next step will be configuring db connection of the gem to the created db.
+Next step will be configuring a db connection.
 Please check the **Configuration** chapter bellow to find out how to do it.

 After db connection is configured - it is time to create necessary database objects.
 Please include this line into your `Rakefile`: